ChiragsPersonalDump/Ultimate-housing-price-prediction/README.md

 # Ultimate-housing-price-prediction
+The main code content lies in the MAIN HOUSING jupyter notebook and the housing data stands in housing.csv

 This is a ultimate project of housing price prediction , The entire data have been cleaned , filtered , scaled , trained and fine tuned rigorously over various levels .
 Data used for training : californina housing data
 No. of training examples : around 16 thousands.